What Is Artificial Intelligence? The Clearest Explanation You Will Find in 2026

 Why Any of This Matters to You

-The people who understand AI will be better equipped to use it to their advantage, protect themselves from its risks, participate in the policy debates shaping its future, and make clearer decisions in a world that is being reorganised around it.
+The people who understand AI will be better equipped to use it to their advantage, protect themselves from its real risks, participate meaningfully in the policy debates shaping its future, and make clearer decisions in a world that is being reorganised around it.
+That is precisely why The AI Vanguard exists: to give you that understanding, every single day, in a form that is always honest and never beyond reach.

 Frequently Asked Questions